antangrocket1312/PAKPA/KeyPoint-Analysis/README.md

-# KeyPoint-Analysis
-This is code for paper "Do You Hear The People Sing?
-Key Point Analysis via Iterative Clustering and Abstractive Summarisation"
+The code was cloned from the [repository](https://github.com/HarrywillDr/KeyPoint-Analysis.git) of the paper "**Do You Hear The People Sing?
+Key Point Analysis via Iterative Clustering and Abstractive Summarisation**"

-# We will release code very soon!!
-Just need a little time to sort out :)

-KPM code still need to refactor